adam124312/Dark-Fort/README.md

 ### About
 Dark Fort is a 2d strategy survival game where you want to maintain your kingdoom alive as long as possible in an extremely hostile post-apocalyptic world

+### Story
+Ebola-like virus created in labolatories got our of control during III World War, human efforts led 10% of population to be immune to the virus in the air, a few people get together to arrange a living

 ### Gameplay
 Gameplay feeling will include:
 * hard decisions no option is good